 In 1798, the Congress gave Adams expanded powers to limit the entry of foreigners to the country and expel foreign agitators.
-It further criminalized making false statements that were critical of the federal government.
+It further criminalized fake news, or making false criticisms of the federal government.

-The government even imprisoned one of Adams critics who heard a gun salute to the president and said, “I hope it hit Adams in the arse.”
+The government even imprisoned one of Adams’ critics who heard a gun salute to the president and said, “I hope it hit Adams in the arse.”
 The crackdown on freedom of expression did not endear Adams to much of the public.

 Adams finally threw away all hope for a second term as president to win peace with France.
 Adams first ordered William Vans Murray, U.S. ambassador to the Netherlands and an unquestioning Adams loyalist to negotiate peace with France.
 When Congress and members of his own cabinet erupted in outrage, Adams added Connecticut’s Oliver Ellsworth and North Carolinian William Richardson Davie to the negotiating team.